ibm-cloud-docs/openshift/openshift_users.md

 Your {{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription account is already set up with access to {{site.data.keyword.cloud_notm}} infrastructure.
 To use this infrastructure in {{site.data.keyword.openshiftlong_notm}}, the **account owner** must make sure that an [API key](#api_key_about) is created with appropriate permissions for each region and resource group.
 {: shortdesc}

 The quickest way to set up the API key is to ask the account owner, who already has the required infrastructure permissions.
 However, the account owner might want to create a functional ID with all the required infrastructure permissions.
 Then, if the account owner is unavailable or changes, the API key owner remains the functional ID.
+Note that you cannot use a service ID to set the API key.
 {: tip}

 1. As the account owner, [invite a functional ID](/docs/account?topic=account-iamuserinv) to your {{site.data.keyword.cloud_notm}} account to use to set the API key infrastructure credentials, instead of a personal user.